elmtree-askmo/cloudcannon-app/content/learn/psychology/what-strategies-can-be-used-to-reduce-statistical-noise-in-research-studies.md

 url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-statistical-noise-in-research-studies
 score: -1.0
 related_article1:
-    id: 164890
+    id: 164891
-    title: Why is temporal resolution important in EEG/ERP studies, and how does it compare to fMRI?
+    title: >-
+        What are the primary functions of EEG and ERP in measuring brain activity?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-temporal-resolution-important-in-eegerp-studies-and-how-does-it-compare-to-fmri
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-eeg-and-erp-in-measuring-brain-activity
 related_article2:
-    id: 164889
+    id: 164887
-    title: What is a key advantage of using a between-subject design in clinical trials?
+    title: >-
+        What are the effects of brain damage on language impairment recovery over time?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-a-key-advantage-of-using-a-betweensubject-design-in-clinical-trials
+    url: /learn/psychology/questions/what-are-the-effects-of-brain-damage-on-language-impairment-recovery-over-time
 related_article3:
-    id: 164896
+    id: 164895
-    title: What factors influence the recovery of language impairments following brain damage?
+    title: >-
+        How does the brain process auditory information differently in the left and right hemispheres?
     subject: Psychology
-    url: /learn/psychology/questions/what-factors-influence-the-recovery-of-language-impairments-following-brain-damage
+    url: /learn/psychology/questions/how-does-the-brain-process-auditory-information-differently-in-the-left-and-right-hemispheres
 related_article4:
-    id: 164885
+    id: 164892
-    title: What are the advantages of TMS over traditional neuropsychology methods in studying brain functions?
+    title: >-
+        What role does Broca's area play in language production, and what are the effects of its damage?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-tms-over-traditional-neuropsychology-methods-in-studying-brain-functions
-related_article5:
-    id: 164904
-    title: What types of behavioral measures are commonly used in cognitive and language research studies?
-    subject: Psychology
-    url: /learn/psychology/questions/what-types-of-behavioral-measures-are-commonly-used-in-cognitive-and-language-research-studies
+    url: /learn/psychology/questions/what-role-does-brocas-area-play-in-language-production-and-what-are-the-effects-of-its-damage
 ---

 &nbsp;